Afnan Mohamed Nasser AL MASKARI, BSc. (Hons.)

-“Paediatric cases can be challenging, and require a different consultation approach and personality that is different from dealing with adults.
-Formulating a treatment plan for children relies on attention to detail and a well-rounded approach.
+“Paediatric cases can be challenging and require a different consultation approach and personality that is different from dealing with adults.
+Children have difficulty accurately expressing their discomfort so formulating a treatment plan for children relies on careful attention to detail, consultation of the parents, and a well-rounded approach.
 Early diagnosis and correction of foot pathologies such as flat feet and juvenile bunions can prevent future foot complications.”

 “Most people don’t have perfect feet.
-I’m no exception.
-I’ve had bunions since I was young.
-At first they never hurt, but they eventually became uncomfortable after I started practicing boxing and yoga.
-The bunions looked like they were getting worse.
-It was through my understanding of biomechanics that I’m able to treat my own feet, and continue my activities while wearing the shoes I like.”
+I am no exception.
+In my case, I’ve had bunions since I was young.
+They didn’t use to hurt, but they grew increasingly uncomfortable after I started practicing boxing and yoga.
+Through my understanding of biomechanics, I was able to treat my own feet without having to compromise on my lifestyle.

-“Singaporeans are quite active, and our clinic sees a lot of sports injuries.
+“Many of our patients visit our clinics due to various sport injuries.
 A common mistake is people often neglect stretching and warming up before training.
-I suffered from a knee injury previously and understand the urge of returning to activities as soon as possible.
-I achieve this for my athlete patients through advanced therapies.
-I also make sure they understand the injury; patient education plays a big role in recovery and wellness maintenance.”
+This increases the risk of injury and many who are injured return to the sport before achieving a full recovery, causing their condition to worsen.
+As an active sportsperson who has previously suffered from a knee injury, I sympathise with the urge to return to physical activities as soon as possible.
+On top of using top-of-the line equipment and treatment modalities to achieve this for my patients, I also make sure that they understand the injury; patient education plays a big role in recovery and wellness maintenance.”

 Afnan loves great coffee, greens and being active.
-She enjoys the outdoors and great nature of Singapore, with walks at the Botanic Gardens or hiking at the MacRitchie trail.
+She enjoys the outdoors and loves exploring the green side of Singapore by exercising at the various parks or hiking through the National Park trails.
 She likes travelling, exploring new places and experiences, or simply enjoys spending some of her time with children and taking care of her plants.
-She also appreciates reading a book and drinking black coffee from her favourite coffee shop.
+She also appreciates reading while enjoying a cup of black coffee from her favourite coffee shop.